 The bill amends and reenacts several sections of Louisiana law regarding performance-based energy efficiency contracts, specifically R.S.
 33:4547.1 and R.S.
 33:4547.2.
-Key changes include the definition of "annual energy savings," which now encompasses reductions in utility costs and may include capital cost avoidance and deferred maintenance, supported by verifiable methods.
-Additionally, political subdivisions are authorized to engage an independent third-party evaluation consultant before awarding contracts, and they may require an investment grade audit prior to contract execution.
-The bill also introduces a qualifications-based selection process for identifying energy services providers, allowing for a more structured procurement approach.
+Key changes include the definition of "annual energy savings," which now encompasses reductions in utility costs and may include capital cost avoidance and labor savings, supported by verifiable methods.
+Political subdivisions are authorized to engage an independent third-party evaluation consultant before awarding contracts, and they may require an investment grade audit prior to contract execution.
+The bill also introduces a qualifications-based selection process for identifying energy services providers, allowing political subdivisions to issue Requests for Qualifications (RFQs) instead of traditional proposals.

 SB212 Engrossed: 33:1(C), 33:2(A), 33:2(G)